-To improve the dialogue’s prospects, the government should make sure the Anglophone community is heard and assimilated into society.
+To end the Cameroon crisis, the government should make sure the Anglophone community is heard and assimilated into society.
 Although the government cannot endorse the independence movement led by federalist factions in the Southwest and Northwest of Cameroon, it could offer greater autonomy and initiate programs aimed at countering discrimination.
 The African Union and the UN could also play a greater role in ensuring regional stability, by mediating between the belligerent parts.

 The UN estimates that the conflict has killed around 3,000 people and displaced almost 680,000 others in the Anglophone regions, which comprise 20% of the country’s 25 million population.
 UNICEF estimates that more than 855,000 children have no access to education due to periodic attacks on schools.
 In the Anglophone region, 80% of schools remain closed.